Biosafety Program

 • Upon completing ARC registration, a new protocol to the IBC can be drafted.

-In this system, there is one application that encompasses both infectious agents and rDNA.
-You no longer need to submit two different applications for infectious agents and rDNA.
+In this system, there is one protocol that encompasses both infectious agents and rDNA.

 Assistance in completing a BiosafetyNet smart form